 Nice Movies you should wait for

 Are you bored in the lockdown?
 Do you want to have nice experiences?
 Then this article can really help you.
-Today I will show you the three best ovies that will probably come out soon.
+We will show you the three best movies that will probably come out soon.

 By: Tim K.